Guidelines for Submission of Potential Meeting Symposia

 - Accommodation - Two night's stay in a hotel (please choose one from the ACS list, if possible).

-Miscellaneous - Other reasonable travel expenses (taxi, tolls, etc.) during the trip.
+Miscellaneous - Other reasonable travel expenses (taxi, tolls, etc.), but not meals, during the trip.

 - Industrial speakers are typically not eligible for reimbursement, however in some unusual circumstances, some limited reimbursement may be allowable.